mysql/mysql-utilities/docs/man/mysqldbexport.rst

   mysqldbexport --server=root@server1:3306 --bulk-insert --export=data dev

-Also, to export both the data and definitions of the database 'dev' from server1 on port 3306 producing bulk insert statements, use this command::
+To export both the data and definitions of the database 'dev' from server1 on port 3306 producing bulk insert statements, use this command::

   mysqldbexport --server=root@server1:3306 --bulk-insert --export=both dev

+Note: by default, the utility will export only definitions.

 You can also skip objects by type using the :option:`--skip` option and list the objects you want to skip.
 This can allow you to extract a